 4. Weak authentication and credential management

 One of the most common causes of compromise and breaches is a lack of sound credential management.
 People use the same password over and over, and many systems and services support weak authentication practices.
-This is one of the major causes of related attack vectors listed in the Verizon DBIR.

 In many cases, weak authentication and credential management is due to lack of governance and oversight of credential lifecycle and policy.
 This includes user access, password policies, authentication interfaces and controls, and privilege escalation to systems and services that shouldn't be available or accessible in many cases.